Platform Demands Competing with the Movement’s Growth?

 3) Regularly submit your platform to God and be willing to change.

-Don’t assume that what God spoke to you 5 years ago is still His way for you today.
+Don’t assume that what God spoke to you five years ago is still His way for you today.

 In his excellent book, Necessary Endings, Henry Cloud mentions the principle of “Sunk Cost.”
 The more you have invested in something emotionally the harder it is to let it go.

 This can be true of our platforms.
 We work so hard to develop them.
-Even if they are not giving us the opportunity to do what we want and aren’t giving us the fruit we desire, we struggle to change.
+Even if they are not allowing us to do what we want and aren’t giving us the fruit we desire, we struggle to change.
 It is because of our “sunk cost.”
-You’ve already sunk a lot into this!
+You’ve already sunk a lot of time and money into this!

 Many missionaries invest huge amounts of time and money in their platform development.
 One missionary I talked to said he thought he had invested almost $100,000 over the years in his platform business and projects.
 That is a lot of money!